-A 104-week carcinogenicity study was conducted with exenatide extended-release in aqueous suspension (Bydureon) in male and female rats at doses of 0.3, 1.0, and 3.0 mg/kg (2-, 9-, and 26 times human systemic exposure based on AUC, respectively) administered by subcutaneous injection every other week.
+A 104-week carcinogenicity study was conducted with exenatide extended-release in aqueous suspension (Bydureon) in male and female rats at doses of 0.3, 1.0, and 3.0 mg/kg (2-, 9-, and 26 times human systemic exposure based on AUC, respectively at the MRHD of 2 mg/week for Bydureon) administered by subcutaneous injection every other week.
 These doses correspond to 2.4-fold (low dose), 23-fold (mid dose), and 74-fold (high dose) the human systemic exposure with exenatide extended-release lipid suspension (Bydureon BCise), based on AUC.
 A statistically significant increase in thyroid C cell tumor incidence was observed in both males and females.
-The incidence of C-cell adenomas was statistically significantly increased at all doses (27%-31%) in females and at 1.0 and 3.0 mg/kg (46% and 47%, respectively) in males compared with the control group (13% for males and 7% for females).
+The incidence of C-cell adenomas was statistically significantly increased at all doses (27%-31%) in females and at 1.0 and 3.0 mg/kg (46% and 47%, respectively) in males compared with the control group (8.8% for males and 8.1% for females).
 A statistically significantly higher incidence of C-cell carcinomas occurred in the high-dose group females (6%), while numerically higher incidences of 3%, 7%, and 4% (non-statistically significant versus controls) were noted in the low-, mid-, and high-dose group males compared with the control group (0% for both males and females).
 An increase in benign fibromas was seen in the skin subcutis at injection sites of males given 3 mg/kg.
 No treatment-related injection-site fibrosarcomas were observed at any dose.
-The human relevance of these findings is currently unknown, [see Boxed Warning and Warnings and Precautions (5.1)].^{3, 4}
+The human relevance of these findings is currently unknown, [see Boxed Warning and Warnings and Precautions (5.1)].
+3,4

-2 US Prescribing Information, Version 4 for Saxenda®, NDA 206321.
+&lt;sup>2 US Prescribing Information, Version 4 for Saxenda®, NDA 206321.